-By teaching the Core Knowledge Sequence, Archway Classical Academy has resolved to break out of the cycle of ignorance that modern society and modern educational theories perpetuate.
-The students of ACA study the traditional liberal arts-language and literature, math, history and government, the sciences, music and art-in a coherent and orderly program.
-The curriculum runs from the rudiments of basic literacy and math skills to the higher orders of thought and expression.
+By teaching a curriculum based on the Great Books of the Western tradition, ACA has resolved to break out of the cycle of ignorance that modern society and modern educational theories perpetuate.
+ACA's students study the traditional liberal arts-language and literature, math, history and government, the sciences, music and art-in a coherent and orderly program.
+The curriculum runs from fundamental literacy and math skills to the higher orders of thought and expression.
 All students are required to complete this classical curriculum.
 Admittedly, different children have different talents.
 Some students "catch on" more quickly than others.
 We shall always seek to challenge every student all the time.
 Yet ACA regards any system of tracking that relegates certain students to an inferior curriculum as nefarious.
 Not all students will learn at the same speed, but all will complete the course.